osteele/p5-server/README.md

 Automatic library inclusion

-: JavaScript-only sketches automatically include the p5.sound library, if the code uses any functions (such as `loadSound`) from this library.
-(I am working on extending this to other libraries.)
+: JavaScript-only sketches automatically include many of the libraries that are listed on the [p5.js Libraries page](https://p5js.org/libraries/), as well as [dat.gui](https://github.com/dataarts/dat.gui).
+For example, if the sketch calls  `loadSound`, it will include the p5.sound library.
+If it refers to `ml5`, it will include the ml5.js library.

 In-Page Syntax errors